SunilRao01/Horse-Racing/README.md

 2.)
 Place all files in localhost directory

 3.)
-Run game from your browser! (e.g. "localhost/Horse-Racing')
+Run game from your browser! (e.g. 'localhost/Horse-Racing')

-4.) if you have some problems running the game, please contact me at: srao0194@gmail.com
+4.) if you have any problems running the game, please contact me at: srao0194@gmail.com